Healthier Fudgy Brownies

 I want to introduce you to these healthier FUDGY brownies!

 I’ve been working like a mad woman in my kitchen for a week perfecting this recipe.
 There were a few guidelines I had in mind..

 3. it can’t be cakey because I could just eat healthier cake instead, I wanted something fudgy & chewy.

 So my starting point for guideline #2 – use normal ingredients to make healthier brownies – was that I didn’t want to have to go out and buy anything that I didn’t already have in my pantry.

 Because chances are if I don’t have it in my pantry, you won’t either, and I don’t want to create a healthier brownie recipe were you have to go buy all these special ingredients you won’t use regularly.

 So that took a few ingredients off the table – no coconut flour or other nut flours, no coconut sugar, no alternate sugar products like truvia or stevia.
 You get the idea.

 The only out of the box ingredient in this recipe might be coconut oil, and I’m guessing that 50% of you have it in your pantry, and 50% of you don’t.

-I wanted this healthier brownie recipe to be accessible to everyone.
+I wanted these healthier fudgy brownies to be accessible to everyone with normal ingredients!